Rikkopanda/FDF/README.md

 The program can be build with a simple `make all`
 You do need to have the X11 server and X11 library, where the minilibx library is based upon.
+Compiling:
+This project makes use of the MLX42 library.
+The MLX42 library makes use of glfw3 and OpenGL
+Usage:
+run in the terminal;
+./fdf maps/test_maps/(any map you like)

 ## Examples